Medical Coding Specialist Certificate

 - Microcomputer applications and topics related to computers in health care.

-Courses in the Medical Coding Specialist Certificate Program are offered totally online.
-All course content and exams are delivered online.
-Students interested in pursuing an education via online delivery must be highly motivated, independent learners, possessing excellent organizational and time management skills.
-Students must have email and high-speed Internet access.
+Courses in the Medical Coding Specialist Certificate Program are offered totally online; all course content and exams are delivered online.
+Students interested in pursuing an online education must be highly motivated, independent learners and possess excellent organizational and time management skills.
+Students must have email and high-speed internet access.
 No on-campus attendance is required.
 As such, students must be familiar with use of the internet, email, uploading and downloading files, and various common word processing programs.
 Please review the technical requirements for the HIT/CIM department.

 The Medical Coding Specialist Program at Santa Barbara City College is approved by the American Health Information Management Association (AHIMA).
 For more information on AHIMA or the approval process, please visit ahima.org or contact AHIMA at: